-With the Real-time Analytics for Twitter you can visualize who is currently on-line, the total number of followers of the on-line users, the number of on-line users per second, the top languages of these users and also the apps and clients most used.
+With the real-time analytics for Twitter, you can see who is currently online, the total number of followers of the online users, the number of online users per second, the top languages of these users, and also the devices they use.
 How can real-time analytics for Twitter be useful for you?

 Thanks to this tool, you can view detailed statistics about your Twitter community: which languages your followers use, their time zones, etc. (Have a look at the section Analyzing Your Community to get more information about this tool).

 SocialBro allows you to search Twitter without leaving the application.
-You can refine your search by using different filters (on the left of the interface) and search by, for example, verified accounts, profiles with a URL, time zones, etc. In the “Searches and filters” section you will see more information about these features.
+Refine your search with various filters (to the left of the interface) and search by, for example, verified accounts, profiles with a URL, time zones, etc. In the “Searches and filters” section you will see more information about these features.

 Please go to the section: Analyzing your Competitors / Sources